 You may think all garlic is the same, but that couldn't be further from the truth.
 There are very distinctive and not-so-subtle flavor and growth behavior differences between garlic varieties that may surprise you.

-We are currently growing five different cultivars, or families, of gourmet and heirloom hardneck garlics: Porcelain, Rocambole, Purple Stripe, Glazed Purple Stripe and Marbled Purple Stripe.
+We are currently growing six different cultivars, or families, of gourmet and heirloom hardneck garlics: Porcelain, Rocambole, Purple Stripe, Glazed Purple Stripe, Marbled Purple Stripe and Asiatic.
 We specialize in growing these families because they are the most winter hardy, so they thrive in our colder climate.
 We've also found that hardneck garlics peel easier and are more flavorful than their softneck counterparts.

 WINTER HARDY WITH STRONG FLAVORS:

 Hardneck garlic varieties develop a long, flowering stem, called a scape, which eventually develops tiny bulbils at its top end.

 Under ground, around this central flowering stem, is a single row of cloves wrapped together in a papery sheath to form the “head” or bulb of garlic.

 Scapes are usually cut or snapped from hardneck plants in the early summer, as the production of bulbils (genetic copies of the parent plant, not seeds) can rob energy from the plant and result in smaller garlic bulbs at the end of the growing season.

 Hardneck garlic varieties tend to do best in colder climates as they are more winter hardy than softnecks.
 We specialize in growing hardneck garlic varieties because we're definitely in a northern climate (zone 3).

 Though they have fewer cloves per bulb than softneck types, the cloves are larger and jucier on hardneck garlic varieties.